mirisuzanne/mia.wtf/src/posts/code/css/hwb-clamping.md

 ---
-title: The Gray Areas of HWB Color
+title: The gray areas of HWB color
+banner: The gray areas of `hwb` color
-sub: The channels are clamped before they are scaled
+sub: White and black channels are clamped, and then scaled
 date: 2022-06-29
 tags:
   - color